ohrrpgce/ohrrpgce/README-game.txt

 ---
 DISTRIBUTION INFO

-GAME.EXE is a part of the OHRRPGCE, which is free software under the GPL License.
-See LICENSE.txt for details.
+GAME.EXE is a part of the OHRRPGCE, which is free software.
+Dual licensed under the GNU GPL v2+ and MIT Licenses.
+Read LICENSE.txt for terms and disclaimer of liability.
 If you want to get the source code, just visit: http://HamsterRepublic.com/ohrrpgce/Source.html

 ---